 What is Credit Scoring?

 Credit bureaus have a ton of information.
-There are hundreds or thousands of lines of information about you in their database, and it’s difficult for lenders to sort through all of it.
+There are hundreds or thousands of lines of information about you in their databases, and it’s difficult for lenders to sort through all of it.
 As a result, most companies use credit scores instead of reading through everything in your credit reports.

-Credit scores are numbers generated by a computer program that runs through your credit reports.
+Credit scores are numbers generated by a computer program that reads through your credit reports.
 It looks for patterns, characteristics, and red flags in your history.
 Based on what the program finds, it spits out a credit score.

 What is Credit Used For?

 Credit was originally used for lending decisions.
 Nowadays, credit scores and reports are used in other areas of your life.
 Consumers and lawmakers constantly watch what credit is used for, and debate about the fairness of credit scoring and the expanding use of those scores.

 In addition to lending decisions, credit is used for insurance and employment approvals.